-"a fierce and merciless struggle against internal enemies and their foreign imperialist supporters" 1.
+"a fierce and merciless struggle against internal enemies and their foreign imperialist supporters" .

 The Party was never carried away with the successes scored by the the masses of the people under its leadership nor by the defeats suffered by the enemy.
-The Central Committee taught that of the country in favor of socialism.
-Our economy consisted now of three main forms: the socialist form, that of small-scale commodity production, and the capitalist form.
+The Central Committee taught that

-"the enemy's work should be taken seriously and this calls for constant revolucionary vigilance" 2.
-The socialization of the principal means of production and the agrarian reform changed the economic and social structure
+"the enemy's work should be taken seriously and this calls for constant revolucionary vigilance" .